Cassette dripping after cleaning: debris in the drain line

 What fixed it

-We refilled the drain trap by pouring water into the trap section to restore its standing pool.
-We then ran a flow test to confirm water discharged steadily through the drain line under normal cooling.
+We flushed the drain line to dislodge the debris and confirmed clear flow along the full pipe run.
+We ran a flow test to check that water discharged steadily through the line under normal cooling.
 We watched the tray level over a long run to make sure it held steady and did not climb toward overflow.
-No coil replacement, pump repair, or pipe work was needed.
-The fix simply restored the water that the cleaning had emptied.
+No coil replacement, pump repair, or trap work was needed.
+The fix simply cleared what the cleaning visit had knocked loose.

 Outcome